1 A novel take on hell

 Love in Hell is in very poor taste and mixes extreme depictions of torture with a raunchy romcom tone straight out of an ecchi manga.
-You get scenes like main character Rintaro walking in on his demon Koyori while she is changing, an ecchi manga classic, but in retaliation she boils him alive in oil.
+You get scenes like main character Rintaro walking in on his demon Koyori while she is changing.
+An ecchi manga classic, except in retaliation she boils him alive in oil.
 That’s quite a lot more extreme than your average gag routine.

 The mix of full, uncensored nudity, ecchi comedy, and ultra-violence is a bizarre one, but it’s something I could greatly appreciate.
 It lends the manga a unique tone that should appeal to people for whom Elfen Lied was just not extreme enough.

 #3 Interesting sinners

 What causes a person to commit sins in their life?
 Sure, some people may not believe in heaven & hell, but even then, there have to be reasons.
 Despite being so vulgar and violent, Love in Hell does a good job of developing its cast; gradually revealing what led them to live such deplorable lives.

 Death Life’s Sousuke is a lot younger than Rintaro and is booted to hell because he committed suicide to spite his parents.
 He is very self-important and confrontational, but also a wimp that can’t bear any torture at all.
 You really see how hell humbles him over time and it’s fascinating to see him retroactively come to regret his suicide.